Claus1/unigui/README.md

 ### Server start ###
 tests/template/run.py
 ```
-import unisi
+import unigui
-unisi.start('Test app')
+unigui.start('Test app')
 ```
-Unisi builds the interactive app for the code above.
+Unigui builds the interactive app for the code above.
 Connect a browser to localhast:8000 which are by default and will see:

 ![image](https://github.com/Claus1/unigui/assets/1247062/d73a5f2b-eaae-46d3-907b-14fb7d60475b)